Updated on 2026-06-09 GMT+08:00

 Select an existing key pair.

 Alternatively, click Create on the right of the text box to create one on the DEW console.
-To do so, choose Key Pair Service > Account Key Pairs and click Create Key Pair.
+On the displayed Create Account Key Pair page, configure the parameters.

 After a notebook instance is created, you can change the key pair on the instance details page.